-This year our goal is to grow enough popcorn that we can save some for our Friday movie nights during the fall and winter.
+This year our goal was to grow enough popcorn that we can save some for our Friday movie nights during the fall and winter.

-I’m not sure we have enough space to devote to popcorn plants for the whole year’s worth of popcorn, but we’ll see how it goes!
+Pretty sure we didn’t have enough space to devote to popcorn plants for the whole year’s worth of popcorn, but we’ll see how long it lasts!

 Have you every grown a popcorn plant?
 Are you growing popcorn this year?
 I’d love to chat in the comments, so drop us a line!

 09.28.2021 – Updated to add photos of glass gem corn and a seasonal update.